-drafted into federal service by the President be "discharged" from the militia.
-19 Because the statute provided no method for guardsmen to "rejoin" the militia, it virtually destroyed the militias, requiring Congress, in 1933, to create the "two overlapping but distinct organizations," i.e., the National Guard of the various states and the National Guard of the United States.
-20 Although guardsmen were relieved from their militia status while on federal status, at the conclusion of that service, they reverted to their state status.
+In 1903, the organized militia (i.e., the National Guard) was created.
+The National Defense Act of 1916 further strengthened the organization and training of the National Guard.
+Because members of the National Guard had to be drafted as individuals for service in World War I, Congress in 1933 amended the National Defense Act of 1916 to establish the dual status of the National Guard by creating the "two overlapping but distinct organizations," i.e., the National Guard of the various states and the National Guard of the United States.
+Although Guardsmen were relieved from their militia status while on federal status, at the conclusion of that service, they reverted to their state status.
 In other words, this statute created the dual enlistment requirement that we know today.

-21 c.
+c.
 Federal Missions

 Like the other RCs, ARNGUS/ANGUS22 members and units augment the Armed Forces during wars or other conflicts.
-To become a NGUS member, the guardsman or unit must also be "federally
+To become an ARNGUS or ANGUS member, the Guardsman or unit must

 ANGRC exercises administrative control (ADCON) over all units and members in Title 10 status (except those brought on active duty through full mobilization) because they are assigned to ANGRC.
 ADCON includes: organization of forces; personnel management; control of resources and logistics; training, readiness, and mobilization; and discipline.
 ADCON flows from the National Command Authorities through the Secretary of the Air Force, Chief of Staff of the Air Force, Major Commands, and Numbered Air Forces to a unit.
 A commander exercises ADCON over all assigned forces, but not over attached forces.
 For attached forces, ADCON remains with the commander to whom they are assigned.
 For example, when forces are assigned to ANGRC but temporarily attached to another unit, ADCON remains with ANGRC.
 See U.S. DEP'T OF AIR FORCE, HANDBOOK 10-416, PERSONNEL, READINESS, AND MOBILIZATION, para 6.8.4 (22 Dec.
 1994) [hereinafter AFH 10-416].
 These ADCON/OPCON rules differ for full mobilization when guard personnel become part of the active component.
-See AFI 10-402, note 22, para 4.1.6; AFH 10-416, supra paras 5.4, 6.8.3.
+See AFI 10-402 para 9.5; AFH 10-416, supra paras 5.4, 6.8.3.

 ANGRC/CC makes forces available to a supported active duty commander by attaching them to the gaining organization that will exercise operational control (OPCON) over them.
 The Uniform Code of Military Justice (UCMJ) gives the COMAFFOR or any active duty commander within the chain of command the right to discipline any person serving in Title 10 status.
 UCMJ authority is a function of command under federal law and the Manual for Courts-Martial.
 Command authority for discipline includes UCMJ authority as an element of ADCON, which, for members of an ANGRC detachment, is within the command authority of ANGRC.
 Discipline is also an element of specified ADCON, which is within the command authority of the COMAFFOR.
 ADCON and specified ADCON do not confer UCMJ authority but identify those commanders who may exercise UCMJ authority as a matter of Air Force doctrine and policy in recognition that more than one commander may have UCMJ authority over a member in a given situation.
 Since disciplinary authority is shared between the commanders holding ADCON and specified ADCON, it is frequently a matter of coordination between the two concerning which one will take disciplinary action.
-U.S. DEP'T OF AIR FORCE, INSTR.
-51-202, NONJUDICIAL PUNISHMENT, para 3.7 (7 Nov.
-2003) requires the USAF to coordinate with the parent reserve organization before imposing nonjudicial punishment.
+U.S. DEP'T OF AIR FORCE,